Olivenhain Dam

-The Olivenhain Dam is a gravity dam near Escondido, California.
+Olivenhain Dam is a gravity dam near Escondido, California, United States.
 The dam was constructed between 1998 and 2003 as part of San Diego's Emergency Storage Project with the primary purpose of water supply for municipal use.
 It does not sit on a river or stream but is supplied with water by a system of pumps and pipes.
 The dam is connected to Lake Hodges and the Second San Diego Aqueduct.
 It is constructed of roller-compacted concrete and is the first of its type in California.

 Construction

 Ladd Associates excavated the dam's foundation and removed 700000 yd3 of material on an $8.4 million contract.
 Construction on the actual dam began in 2000 by Kiewit Pacific and in 2001, Morrison Knudsen Corp received a $23 million contract to install the pipeline.
 Concrete was poured into the dam in 12 ft lifts and it was "topped off" on October 31, 2002.
 The entire structure to include the inlet/outlet works, crest roadway and mechanical work was complete in August 2003.
 A 750 acre park was also constructed around the dam and reservoir site.

 The dam was designed by JV Parsons Engineering Science Inc and Harza Engineering Co. while being owned by the San Diego County Water Authority and the Olivenhain Municipal Water District.
+The Olivehain Municipal Water District operates the Elfin Forest Recreational Reserve around the reservoir.